nanochess/transputer/README.md

 You can add optionally an extra argument with an ISO file for getting CD-ROM access.

-I suggest to set your terminal in ANSI/VT100 mode, 80 columns by 25 rows, and using ISO Latin 1 or ISO-8859-1 character set.
-My personal terminal added block shapes in the characters $80-$9f, but these will appear as blank (at least in macOS).
+I suggest to set your macOS terminal to ANSI/VT100 mode, 80 columns by 25 rows, and using ISO Latin 1 or ISO-8859-1 character set (this is automatically done in a recent build of Windows 10).
+My personal terminal added block shapes in the characters $80-$9f, but these will appear as blank in macOS, or weird symbols in Windows.

 Some commands you can test inside the operating system: